Cecilia-Rz/CS143B-Project-Process-and-Resource-Management/README.md

 ---

 ## Run Instructions
-Run the program and provide an input file to have the output inserted into its designated text file:
+Run the program and provide a text file as input to have the output inserted into a seperate text file:

 ```bash
 ./manager < input.txt > output.txt